BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_2_3d.md

-Diane modeled her project development structure on that of the game [*Fruit Fallin'*](../fruitFalling), as both projects sought to encapsulate a 3D experience into an NPM package for consumption in a separate "shipping vehicle."
+Diane modeled her project development structure on that of the game [*Fruit Fallin'*](../fruitFalling), as both projects sought to encapsulate a Babylon experience into an NPM package for consumption in a separate "shipping vehicle."

 1. Thus, she began by creating an NPM package repo and an asset host repo as described in the